open-webui/open-webui/location/README.md

 [Active Projects](../)
 # Location Projects for Open WebUI

-Use our [Install Steps](setup) and send Pull Requests for our "projects/location" folder.
+Use our [Install Steps](setup) and send Pull Requests for our "[projects/location](https://github.com/ModelEarth/projects/tree/main/location/)" folder.
-You'll have our Open WebUI "projects" fork running at [http://localhost:3000](http://localhost:3000/).

 TO DO: Watch this [Open WebUI video](https://www.youtube.com/watch?v=N-aRJe--txs) and share some cool findings during our meetup.